 Sanctification needs to be understood as a product of justification, which requires, like justification, the application of faith.
 We are righteous in the sight of God, and that righteousness is being shaped in our life day by day, not by an effort of our will to keep the law, but by trusting Christ to change us into his image, to change us into the likeness which we already possess in him.

-The Shorter Catechism defines sanctification as "the work of God's free grace, whereby we are renewed in the whole image of God, and are enabled more and more to die unto sin and live unto righteousness".
+In summary, sanctification is "the work of God's free grace, whereby we are renewed in the whole image of God, and are enabled more and more to die unto sin and live unto righteousness", The Shorter Catechism.

 Given that sanctification is a "work of God's free grace", how does the sanctifying process proceed?